 Statement of Values

 The staff of the WSU Housing Services works to provide you with a comfortable, safe and convenient apartment while attending the University.
 We want you to have as much freedom as possible in your personal life, while assuring a satisfactory and comfortable life for the entire community.
 Since this is a long-term housing community providing homes for many students for years to come, the University must see that its interests concerning the property and reputation of its units are respected.
-The operation and management of the community depends on the cooperation of its residents.
-Keeping with this philosophy, we have decided to adopt a limited pet policy that will allow Tenants committed to responsible pet ownership to have a pet.
+The operation and Housing Services of the community depends on the cooperation of its residents.
+Keeping with this philosophy, we have decided to adopt a limited pet policy that will allow residents committed to responsible pet ownership to have a pet.
 In reaching this decision, WSU Housing has taken into account the important contributions that pets can make to the lives of people who value and appreciate animals.
 WSU Housing has also considered the fact that there are people who wish to avoid contact with pets and other animals.
 The pet policy is designed to protect both pet owners and non-pet owners, and to ensure that the animals themselves receive responsible care.
 The policy applies to all pets kept in WSU Housing and will be strictly enforced.
-All Tenants may receive a copy of the policy.
-By signing this pet policy, the Tenant agrees to abide by the terms of this agreement.
+All residents may receive a copy of the policy.
+By agreeing to this pet policy, the resident agrees to abide by the terms of this agreement.

-4. Pets are to be kept inside the Tenant’s Apartment.
-Dogs going in and out of the Apartment must be on a leash (no longer than 8 feet) and under the Tenant’s control at all times.
+- Pets are to be kept inside the Resident’s Apartment.
+Dogs going in and out of the Apartment must be on a leash (no longer than 8 feet) and under the Resident’s control at all times.
 Pets are not allowed in complex shared access spaces such as laundry rooms, storage areas, community centers, or playgrounds.
-Pets cannot be kept or left unattended on decks, porches, entryways, or elsewhere on WSU property outside of the Tenant’s home.
+Pets cannot be kept or left unattended on decks, porches, entryways, or elsewhere on WSU property outside of the Resident’s home.
 Food and water dishes must be kept inside the apartment.
 They are only allowed outside the apartment/residence hall while there is human supervision – they may not be left outside unattended.
 Food should be stored in airtight containers to ensure rodents/pests do not enter the facilities in search of animal food.
 It is recommended that water dishes and food dishes should be regularly cleaned.

-6. All pets must receive proper veterinary care, including all appropriate inoculations, must be well-groomed, and must be given a healthy diet and exercised according to their needs.
+- All pets must receive proper veterinary care, including all appropriate inoculations, must be well-groomed, and must be given a healthy diet and exercised according to their needs.
 All pets must also be maintained in accordance with applicable state and local laws.
 Dogs and cats must wear identification tags at all times.